 For adults, omega-3 can be good for rheumatoid arthritis, pain relief, morning stiffness and inflammation.
 It can also protect adults from heart disease.

 Omega-6 is a type of polyunsaturated fat.
-You can get it from vegetable oils such as sunflower, peanuts, canola and soy oils.
+You can get it from vegetable oils like sunflower, peanut, canola and soy oils.

 Omega-6 protects against heart disease by helping control bad cholesterol.